earmuff-jam/FleetWise/setup/dev/dev-guide/dev_install_guide.md

 2. If you are setting up the psql for the first time, the role `postgres` might not exist.
 The role you setup your computer would be inherited.
 To overwrite this, you can use `sudo -i -u postgres` and `psql` into your instance.
 Please note that `you would have to do this every time`.
 Instead you can opt to `create a role` for your user.
 This step is not documented since its not required to start the application.

+3. `pg_cron` is a cron scheduler that is used within the application for some automated tasks.
+The docker file already contains steps on how the cron scheduler is added to the psql container.

 ## Yarn Package manager

 Yarn package manager is used to build and deploy the frontend of the application.

 1. Install yarn